olyamrshn/olyamrshn/README.md

 ## Hey there 🪷
 Love building things with **react** and **react native**.
-My current focus is working on making [Learn Anything](https://github.com/learn-anything) mobile & desktop adaptation and developing Telegram Mini Apps.
+My current focus is working on making [gen new] website for creating AI-generated code/content (https://github.com/genxai/gen) and developing Telegram Mini Apps.
 ## currently studying
 `Three.js`